Angina: Epidemiology

 As of 2010, angina due to ischemic heart disease affects approximately 112 million people (1.6% of the global population) being slightly more common in males than females (1.7% to 1.5%).

 In the United States, 10.2 million are estimated to experience angina with approximately 500,000 new cases occurring each year.
 Angina is more often the presenting symptom of coronary artery disease in females than in men.
 The prevalence of angina rises with increasing age, with a mean age of onset of 62.3 years.
 After five years post-onset, 4.8% of individuals with angina subsequently died from coronary heart disease.
 Males with angina were found to have an increased risk of subsequent acute myocardial infarction and coronary heart disease related death than women.
 Similar figures apply in the remainder of the Western world.
 All forms of coronary heart disease are much less-common in the Third World, as its risk factors are much more common in Western and Westernized countries; it could, therefore, be termed a disease of affluence.

+Prognosis

+Angina may persist or recur after ballon angioplasty, a phenomenon called post-percutaneous intervention (PCI) angina.
+The prevalence of post-PCI angina is widely recognized to affect between 20% and 40% of patients during short-to-medium-term follow-up (Three months to One year).
+Other studies suggest that between 20% to 60% of patients continue to experience anginal symptoms after their procedure.

+The pathophysiological landscape of post-PCI angina is multifactorial, involving a complex interplay between mechanical, functional, and patient-specific factors.
+These mechanisms are generally categorized into obstructive causes, such as incomplete revascularization (where flow-limiting lesions are left unaddressed) or stent failure (including restenosis and thrombosis), and non-obstructive causes, such as coronary microvascular dysfunction and vasomotor disorders like epicardial or microvascular spasms.